mobo-d/MOEAD-EGO/README.md

 * **L. Zhao and Q. Zhang.
 Exact Formulas  for the Computation of Expected  Tchebycheff Improvement.
 Proceedings of the IEEE Congress on Evolutionary  Computation, 2023.** <br/>

-The Official Code of MOEA/D-EGO can be found in [this website](https://sites.google.com/view/moead/resources).
-Our implementation differs slightly from the Official Code in two aspects:
+The Java Code of MOEA/D-EGO (written by Wudong Liu) is avaliable at [this website](https://sites.google.com/view/moead/resources).
+Our implementation differs slightly from the vanilla MOEA/D-EGO in two aspects:

 * The FuzzyCM is removed.
 FuzzyCM is an approximation  method  for GP modeling.
 It could  reduce the computational time when training the GP models.
 However, MOEA/D-EGO without FuzzyCM could perform better  in terms of solution quality.
 Interested readers can find more related discussions in Section VII-E of [MOEA/D-EGO](https://ieeexplore.ieee.org/abstract/document/5353656).